jetstream-cloud/js2docs/docs/faq/trouble.md

 General Troubleshooting:

-### In Ubuntu 20 web desktop, I can't load items from the JS2 Software Collection.
+### In Ubuntu 20 or 22 web desktop, I can't load items from the JS2 Software Collection.

 The [Jetstream2 Software Collection](../general/software.md) requires `Lmod` modules to work.
 By default, the Gnome terminal in the the Ubuntu web desktop does not act like a login shell -- meaning it doesn't source the normal Bash login/environment files setting up your path and other environment variables.